sheehui/tp/docs/DeveloperGuide.md

       Expected: First client is deleted from the list.
 Details of the deleted client shown in the result display.

    3. Test case: `delete 0`<br>
-      Expected: No client is deleted.
+      Expected: Client is not deleted.
 Error details shown in the result display.

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.